oschwengers/tadrep/README.md

 ## Visualize

-Visualizes matching contigs from draft genomes for each detected plasmid.
+The `visualize` module visualizes matching contigs from draft genomes for each detected plasmid.

 By default, contigs are represented by boxes, either on top or bottom of the plasmid center line.
 The position of the boxes represents a match on either forward or backward strand respectively.
 A colour gradient is used to indicate the identity between contig and plasmid section, a brighter colorization implies smaller sequence identity.
 The start of this gradient, where it is the brightest, can be individually set with the `--interval-start` parameter.